Jeffrey E. PoindexterPartner

 Hampden County Bar Association

 Jeff Poindexter is co-chair of the firm’s Litigation/ADR Department and a member of the Construction Law Practice Group.
 He handles all aspects of civil litigation, arbitration and mediation and has worked on matters at both the trial and appellate court levels in both state and federal courts.
 Jeff represents corporate and business clients in litigation of a wide array of disputes, including contract, business, employment, trademark infringement and other commercial matters.
 He also serves as local counsel, working with clients’ lead counsel, for large, complex commercial litigation and other matters in state and federal courts.
 Jeff has substantial experience in representing owners and contractors in connection with small, medium and large construction projects, including negotiation and drafting of contracts and litigating, arbitrating and mediating construction law disputes.

-Jeff serves as the alumni member and secretary of the board of trustees of Springfield Technical Community College and as a member of the corporate board of directors of the YMCA of Greater Springfield.
-He is a member of the Sigma Pi Phi Fraternity and its Springfield chapter, Beta Sigma Boulé, which is a national fraternity of African American professionals and the first Greek-letter organization to be founded by African American men.
+Jeff is Chair of the YMCA System of Greater Springfield and is the alumni member and secretary of the Board of Trustees of Springfield Technical Community College.
+He is one of twenty-one attorneys appointed by the governor to serve on the Massachusetts Judicial Nominating Committee.
+He is a member of the Sigma Pi Phi Fraternity its Springfield chapter, Beta Sigma Boulé, which is a national fraternity of African American professionals and the first Greek-letter organization to be founded by African American men.

 Jeff has twice been selected to serve on the Merit Selection Panel to appoint and reappoint United States District Court Magistrate Judges for the District of Massachusetts.
 He has served, by appointment of Massachusetts Governor Deval Patrick, on the state’s Finance Advisory Board and the Massachusetts Department of Industrial Accidents Judicial Nominating Panel, and by appointment of the mayor of Springfield on the city’s Retirement Board.
 Jeff has also served on the board of the Springfield Boys & Girls Club, on the board and executive committee of Springfield School Volunteers and on the board of Hampden County Lawyers for Justice.